Alone In The Club | Fiction

 "Cool.
 You got the car keys, so you’re good."

-More head nodding.
-Dante nodded along, and for a short moment they resembled two bobble-head toys.
+More head nodding from John.
+Dante nodded along, and for a short moment, they resembled two bobble-head toys.
 Dante quickly turned his head to scan the women's bathroom exit, leaving John's head to bob alone for a little less than a second extra.

 John stood alone and watched the crowd in front of him continue to mingle and flirt.
-He noticed smirks and giggles on the faces of people who had accomplished what he tried to do that night, but couldn’t.
+He saw joy in the faces of people who had accomplished what he tried to do that night but couldn’t.
 The sounds got louder.
 The movements of the strobe lights sped up to match the rhythm of the increasingly high-energy music.
-John moved in reverse so that whatever upper body gyrations he had been maintaining slowed, then stopped entirely while the clamor in club threatened to bring down the roof.
+John moved in reverse so that whatever upper body gyrations he had been maintaining slowed down, then stopped entirely while the clamor in club threatened to bring down the roof.
 He wasn’t a part of that noise.
 He wasn’t a part of that crowd.
 His eyes began to well up as he took a sip and looked on as a spectator.

-With a heavy sigh he let the glass fall from his hand and shatter to pieces near his feet.
-No one noticed it, or his eyes as stray teardrops ran down his face.
-John slowly walked toward the exit, smearing tears across his cheeks with his thumb and index finger.
+With a heavy sigh, he let the glass fall from his hand and shatter to pieces near his feet.
+No one noticed either broken glass or John’s watery eyes as teardrops ran down his face.
+He slowly walked toward the exit, wiping his cheeks with his thumb.

-The music ended with the loud thud of a side exit door and John found himself on the sidewalk letting the cool breeze from the early fall weather cut through his dress shirt—it gave him goose bumps.
-He let the wind do its damage as he stood still for a few seconds in the noise of downtown New York City traffic.
+The music ended with the loud thud of a side exit door, and John found himself on the sidewalk letting the cool breeze from the early fall weather cut through his dress shirt, giving him goosebumps which he welcomed.
+He allowed the wind to do its damage as he stood still for a few seconds in the noise of downtown New York City traffic.
 Eventually, though, he moved just enough to dig into his back pocket for his wallet.
 He pulled out a photo and stared at a younger version of himself holding a woman from behind.
-Bodies touching, they both, despite the snow in the background of the picture, smiled warmly into the camera.
-John looked down at the image of the two who were smiling warmly back at him.
+Bodies touching, they both, despite the snowy mountain backdrop, smiled warmly into the camera, and at John as he looked down at himself from months in the future.

 The tears came down much harder this time, though John’s expression remained unchanged.
-Not bothering to wipe them away he simply placed the photo back into his wallet, placed the wallet back in his pocket, and walked to his car alone.
+He simply placed the photo back into his wallet, put the wallet back in his pocket, and walked to his car, alone.